brownieboy/react-bootstrap-slider/README.md

 ####Internet Explorer Problems

 #####Range control not supported on IE9
-As the heading says, the &lt;input type="range"&gt; HTML5 element simply isnt supported on IE 9 and below.
+As the heading says, the &lt;input type="range"&gt; HTML5 element simply isn't supported on IE 9 and below.
 It will actually display as a type="text" element, so instead of slider, you'll get a text box with a number in it.

 This is what prompted me to create a React control that would fall back to the Bootstrap Slider for browsers that didn't support the &lt;input type="range"&gt; element.